suhay/zygote-cart/README.md

 - `successHeader`: Appears at the top of the success stage
 - `successFooter`: Appears at the bottom of the success stage

-## Endpoints
+## Webooks

-There are two endpoints that can be passed as properties to send the cart information to your server:
+There are two URLs that can be passed as properties to send the cart information to your server:

-- `orderEndpoint`: Required.
-Product, payment, and shipping information will be sent to this endpoint once the order has been completed.
+- `orderWebhook`: Required.
+Product, payment, and shipping information will be sent to this webhook once the order has been completed.
-- `infoEndpoint`: Not required.
+- `infoWebhook`: Not required.
 Product and shipping information will be sent to this endpoing once the first section checkout has been completed.
-Useful for returning tax and shipping methods with this endpoint.
+Useful for returning tax and shipping methods with this webhook.

-Example `shippingEndpoint` request:
+Example `shippingWebhook` request:

 ```json
 {